How to use mobile payment apps

 Zelle is a popular peer-to-peer (P2P) payment service.
 Zelle makes sending and receiving money between bank accounts fast and easy.
 It only takes a few minutes for funds to be directly transferred.
 There’s no charge for these instant deposits!
 Just make sure that the recipient also has Zelle set up before trying to send funds.

 Due to technical difficulties beyond our control, at this time, members are not able to enroll a new Desert Financial debit card to Zelle.
 Desert Financial debit cards that have already been added to Zelle through the Zelle app can continue to use the Zelle app as normal.
 We apologize for any inconvenience this may cause.

-Consumer Reports calls these apps “generally safe to use” and shares a video on how you can protect yourself.2 For popular apps PayPal, Venmo and Zelle, they ensure the safety and security of their services.
+Consumer Reports calls these apps “a convenient and easy way to send money to others” but also warns the risks of consumers losing money if falling victim to fraud or sending money to wrong person.1 For popular apps PayPal, Venmo and Zelle, they ensure the safety and security of their services.

 - Be sure you are sending your money to the correct person.